JoshuasProgramming/JoshuasProgramming/README.md

 - I'm passionate about learning the latest technologies whether that's the frontend or backend.
 I enjoy creating sleek and responsive applications, giving the user the best experience possible.
 - I'm also a web developer
-Currently looking for an industrial placement in front end development / web development;

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/ -->